Factbox: What investors are watching for the election - and what could go wrong

 * A bullish stock market.
 For those looking for stronger gains ahead, a Trump win may be a favored outcome according to one measure.

+* Should Biden win, as polls suggest, his cabinet picks will receive close scrutiny from investors gauging how the new administration’s policy could impact markets.

 * Big Tech.
-If Biden wins, as polls suggest, technology companies could face higher tax rates and tax-motivated selling as well as increased regulation.
-[L1N2HL33B]
+If Biden wins, technology companies could face higher tax rates and tax-motivated selling as well as increased regulation.

 * Green funds.
 Fund managers have been betting that green-type stocks with environmental, social and governance (ESG) credentials would benefit from a Biden win.